Tropics: Astronomical definition

 The Tropic of Cancer is the Northernmost latitude from which the Sun can ever be seen directly overhead, and the Tropic of Capricorn is the Southernmost.
 This means that the tropical zone includes everywhere on Earth which is a subsolar point at least once during the solar year.
-Thus the maximum latitudes of the tropics have equal distance from the equator on either side.
+Thus the maximum latitudes of the tropics have equal distances from the equator on either side.
 Likewise, they approximate the angle of the Earth's axial tilt.
-This angle is not perfectly fixed, mainly due to the influence of the moon, but the limits of tropics are a geographic convention, and their variance from the true latitudes is very small.
+This angle is not perfectly fixed, mainly due to the influence of the moon, but the limits of the tropics are a geographic convention, and their variance from the true latitudes is very small.

 Seasons and climate

-"Tropical" is sometimes used in a general sense and feeling for a tropical climate to mean warm to hot and moist year-round, often with the sense of lush vegetation.

-Many tropical areas, however, have both a dry and a wet season.
-The wet season, rainy season or green season is the time of year, ranging from one or more months, when most of the average annual rainfall in a region falls.
+Many tropical areas have both a dry and a wet season.
+The wet season, rainy season or green season is the time of year, ranging from one or more months when most of the average annual rainfall in a region falls.
 Areas with wet seasons are disseminated across portions of the tropics and subtropics, some even in temperate regions.
 Under the Köppen climate classification, for tropical climates, a wet-season month is defined as one or more months where average precipitation is 60 mm or more.
-Some areas with pronounced rainy seasons see a break in rainfall during mid-season when the intertropical convergence zone or monsoon trough moves poleward of their location during the middle of the warm season; typical vegetation in these areas ranges from moist seasonal tropical forests to savannahs.

-When the wet season occurs during the warm season, or summer, precipitation falls mainly during the late afternoon and early evening hours.
+Some areas with pronounced rainy seasons see a break in rainfall during mid-season when the Intertropical Convergence Zone or monsoon trough moves poleward of their location during the middle of the warm season; Typical vegetation in these areas ranges from moist seasonal tropical forests to savannahs.When the wet season occurs during the warm season, or summer, precipitation falls mainly during the late afternoon and early evening hours.
 The wet season is a time when air quality improves, freshwater quality improves and vegetation grows significantly due to the wet season supplementing flora, leading to crop yields late in the season.
 Floods and rains cause rivers to overflow their banks, and some animals to retreat to higher ground.
 Soil nutrients are washed away and erosion increases.
 The incidence of malaria increases in areas where the rainy season coincides with high temperatures.
 Animals have adaptation and survival strategies for the wetter regime.
 The previous dry season leads to food shortages into the wet season, as the crops have yet to mature.

 However, regions within the tropics may well not have a tropical climate.
 Under the Köppen climate classification, much of the area within the geographical tropics is classed not as "tropical" but as "dry" (arid or semi-arid), including the Sahara Desert, the Atacama Desert and Australian Outback.
-Also, there are alpine tundra and snow-capped peaks, including Mauna Kea, Mount Kilimanjaro, Puncak Jaya and the Andes as far south as the northernmost parts of Chile and Perú.
+Also, there are alpine tundra and snow-capped peaks, including Mauna Kea, Mount Kilimanjaro, Puncak Jaya and the Andes as far south as the northernmost parts of Chile and Peru.